Alessandro Canale (soccer): Teqball

 Canale has competed internationally in the sport of Teqball.
 Representing the United States, he participated in the Teqball World Championships Qualifiers where he came in 5th place.
 Canale did not qualify for the 2023 Teqball World Championships.

+Omega Ball

+Canale has also competed in Omega Ball, a three-team variant of soccer, where he played for team World against USA.

+Street Soccer

+Canale has participated in street soccer events, including appearing at the Street Slam Finals in Los Angeles with Street FC.

 Coaching

 Alessandro Canale is a Nike Sport Camp coach.